gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 </details>

 There's an experimental research facility on the planet called The Hyō Shō Dome within 56km of the storage outpost we broke into.

+## Session 13 - Tohaa Time

+- A Tohaa agent came to find us in our hotel (an elite operative)
+- Lui Shipping seem to have some mismatches in their accounts which suggest hiding what they're shipping (smuggling maybe? lots of reference to R&D items) - there's a reference to Nandock shipping as well
+- Nandock Shipping has a legitimate looking government contract to transport R&D items to a private company
+- Alliance Transport (not local) - we were unable to hack into them

+- It looks like there's mysterious shipping to various pods around the city

+- John Casey cased out the local shipping companies and found that they're essentially sharing vehicles and have surprisingly new equipment as well.
+Not outwardly suspicious otherwise but Providential have been pretty clever so far.

+- When we investigated the pod in the city we found that most of it is dilapidated but the garage section we investigated had been recently repaired

+- We're going on a team road trip to the scary secret R&D base

+**We need to buy goddamn night vision goggles FFS**